-“If any one funding source is pulled away, we, Alpha One won’t be left out of the water,” shares Dennis Fitzgibbons, Executive Director of Alpha One, a Center for Independent Living that serves Maine.
-To be sustainable, Alpha One developed a collection of income streams including earned revenue programs such as Adaptive Driver Training, Return to Live, and mPower.
+“If anyone funding source is pulled away, we, Alpha One, won’t be left out of the water,” shares Dennis Fitzgibbons, Executive Director of Alpha One, a Center for Independent Living that serves Maine.
+To be sustainable, Alpha One developed a collection of income streams, including earned revenue programs such as Adaptive Driver Training, Return to Live, and mPower.

-Avoid defining sustainable to be less of something.
+Avoid defining sustainability to be less of something.
 Many nonprofits decide to be less dependent on a funding source and to maximize other revenue.
 In practice, this becomes a wild, occasionally frantic, reach to tap every dollar of income possible.
 Over time, this generates a sinking feeling.
 Sustainability seems more elusive than ever.
 A sustainability strategy is inherently different.
 It states this is how you will be funded, not what you shun.

 Also, consider the control you have over each funding stream you select.
-Prefer funding streams where you have more of influence.
+Prefer funding streams where you have more influence.
 Earned income, in-kind gifts, and individual donations offer more control.
-Government, foundation and corporate grant funds offer less.
+Government, foundation, and corporate grant funds offer less.
 Since the latter sources are more limited, they offer less control.
 You’re more sustainable when you are funded by sources where you can obtain more income by increasing your efforts.

 2. Plan Actions

 Base your plans and actions on proven knowledge and your experiences.
 How much income do you need from each income stream?
 Within the funding streams selected, what specific income activities make the most sense for your organization in terms of your needs, time, and skills?
 How will you obtain money from each stream?
-While too many unknowns exist to plan in detail for next year, you can determine what will you do to be more sustainable tomorrow, this week and the next three months.
+While too many unknowns exist to plan in detail for next year, you can determine what you will do to be more sustainable tomorrow, this week, and the next three months.
 The most important action is what you will do next.
-Write the date on your calendar of when you will accomplish it.
+Write the date in your calendar of when you will accomplish it.